jackmiller2708/angular-pokedex/src/shared/data/README.md

-This folder contains all the global data-related dependencies, the includes:
+This folder contains all the global data-related dependencies, this includes:

 1. interfaces - contains all global interfaces
     - application - all interfaces that belongs to the application logic.